vmyrgiotis/vmyrgiotis/README.md

 ## About

 Hello there!
 My name is Vasilis and I am a research scientist at the [UK Centre for Ecology and Hydrology](https://www.ceh.ac.uk).
-My work is aimed at quantifying and monitoring ecosystem functioning and producing relevant actionable information.
+My work is aimed at quantifying and monitoring ecosystem functioning and at producing relevant actionable information.
 I have more than 12 years of experience in the development of data-driven computer models that describe biogeochemical processes in terrestrial/agricultural ecosystems.
 I also have a keen interest in ecosystem sensing technologies.
 You can see my CV [here](cv.md) and some examples of my work below.

 My main research interests are :
 * Agro-ecosystems